naveensrinivasan/release-dir-list/SECURITY_ATTESTATION_REPORT.md

 ### Step 1: Download and Scan

-We download `Python-3.14.0.tar.xz` straight from `https://www.python.org/ftp/python/3.14.0/` and immediately scan it.
-The SHA256 hash gets calculated and included in reports as a file identifier, but we're not verifying it against anything - the real security comes from the malware scanning.
+The workflow downloads `Python-3.14.0.tar.xz` from `https://www.python.org/ftp/python/3.14.0/` and scans it immediately.
+SHA256 hash calculation provides file identification in reports and attestations.
+Security validation comes from malware scanning, not hash verification.

 ### Step 2: ClamAV Virus Scanning

-We throw the file at ClamAV using their official Docker image (`clamav/clamav:stable`).
+Scanning uses the official ClamAV Docker image (`clamav/clamav:stable`).

-**Why ClamAV?**
+**Why ClamAV:**
-- It's the real deal - enterprises actually use this
+- Industry-standard antivirus used in enterprise environments
-- Cisco Talos keeps it updated with new virus definitions daily
+- Daily virus definition updates from Cisco Talos
-- Open source, so we know what it's doing
+- Open source with transparent operation
-- Free, which doesn't hurt
+- No licensing costs

 **Here's what we run:**
 ```bash